 “Next?”
 I asked peering into the finger-print smudged glass case.

 “Fior di Zucca, fried pumpkin blossoms stuffed with ricotta,” Francisco said meeting my gaze.
 “Very Venetian, you know.”

-“I’ll try that one,” I announced.
+“I’ll try that one,” I spoke up.
 Paul picked one piled high with meat.
 We stood along the countertop and chomped on our cicchetti.
 Mine was creamy and salty and Paul’s took a bit more effort.
 He tried to eat it in several bites, but the meat was layered and didn’t pull apart well.

 “You can carry it, if you like,” he offered them.
 In Venice, you can walk with your drink.
 Never plastic, no.” he shook his head in disgust.
 You take a glass, you bring a glass.”